Legal & Disclaimer Page

 FORECASTS AND ESTIMATES

-Some of the forecasts, estimates and certain information contained herein are based upon Pugh Capital Management’s proprietary research and should not be interpreted as investment advice, as an offer or solicitation, nor as the purchase or sale of any financial instrument.
+Forecasts, estimates and certain information contained herein are based upon proprietary research and should not be interpreted as investment advice, as an offer or solicitation, nor as the purchase or sale of any financial instrument.
 Forecasts and estimates have certain inherent limitations, and unlike an actual performance record, do not reflect actual trading, liquidity constraints, fees and/or other costs.
-In addition, references to future results should not be construed as an estimate or promise of results that a client portfolio may achieve but rather our opinion of one possible outcome.
+In addition, references to future results should not be construed as an estimate or promise of results that a client portfolio may achieve.

 INVESTMENT STRATEGY AND PROCESS